adab1ts/veinapp/CONTRIBUTING.md

 This application relies on [Firebase Realtime Database](https://firebase.google.com/docs/database/) as its data store.
 So first sign in to [Firebase](https://firebase.google.com/), head to the console and create your project.
 Then grab your initialization data as explained [here](https://www.youtube.com/v/k1D0_wFlXgo?start=60&end=104&autoplay=1).

+This application also relies on [Mapzen](https://mapzen.com/) as its geocoding service provider.
+Create a [Mapzen developer account](https://mapzen.com/developers/sign_up) and grab your API key as explained [here](https://mapzen.com/documentation/overview/).

 [Fork](https://help.github.com/articles/fork-a-repo/) the main [Veinapp repository](https://github.com/adab1ts/veinapp.git) from GitHub and then...

 ```shell